linode/ai-operators/README.md

 ## Prerequisites

 Install `uv` to set up the project. `uv venv` sets up the virtual environment.
 All dependencies should be exclusively managed using this tool.
+Also `pre-commit install` should be run initially, for ensuring consistent formatting.

 ## Scripts